 When your home or business is valued it’s important not to be too impressed by the agent that values your home the highest – this might be a tactic to win your company.

 Preferably, you need an agent who is going to be truthful and fair, not one who is going to miscalculate your property then fail to get a buyer at that rate.

 What does it cost?
 Does the agent charge for sole agency and exactly what is the tie-in duration?

-Sole agency is where one agent has the exclusive right to sell your home or business for a set duration.
-If your home or business is sold by another agent in this time you will still need to pay the sole agent their fee, in addition to the agent who in fact offered it.
+A sole agency is where one agent has the exclusive right to sell your home or business for a set duration.
+If your home or business is sold by another agent in this time you will still need to pay the sole agent their fee, in addition to the agent who offered it.
 As a rule, costs for sole agency can vary between 1% and 2% of the list price, with a tie-in duration of approximately eight weeks.